jekuper/chaptercut/docs/bot-api-server.md

 1. Log into YouTube in a browser with a **throwaway** Google account.
 2. Export cookies in Netscape format with a browser extension.
-3. Place the file on the host at the path `CC_COOKIES_FILE` points to, inside the data volume.
+3. Copy it into the data directory on the host: `cp cookies.txt data/`, then `sudo chown 10001:10001 data/cookies.txt`.
+That is the path `CC_COOKIES_FILE` points at inside the container.

+A per-site jar works the same way: `data/cookies-tiktok.txt` takes precedence over the shared one for TikTok.

 The bot reads the file, never writes it, never logs it, and never sends it anywhere but to yt-dlp on the local disk. `/cookies` reports only its size and